Part of the reason eating out is so convenient is because you don’t have to wash the dishes!

-That’s where sheet-pan dinners come into play.
-Preheat your oven, throw everything on the sheet pan (including protein and veggies!) set the timer and move on!
+That’s where healthy sheet-pan dinners come into play.
+Preheat your oven, throw everything on the sheet pan (including protein and veggies!), set the timer, and move on!

 When it’s done, you’ll have a delicious dinner with only one pan to clean.
 That’s what I’m talking about.

-A few tips to become a sheet-pan recipe master:
+Here are a few tips for becoming a sheet-pan recipe master:

 - Use the time it takes to cook in the oven to make some rice, couscous or pasta on the side.
 I know… it’s one more dish to clean, but c’mon two ain’t bad.